Behsud, Maidan Wardak: Geography and climate

-It is also worth mentioning that, both Behsud's governors are closely associated with Hizb-e-Wahdat (Mohammad Karim Khalili).
+It is also worth mentioning that, both Behsud's governors are closely associated with Hizb-e-Wahdat (Karim Khalili).

 Climate

 Behsud is located in the country's central highlands which experiences long and extremely harsh winter.
 It is classified in the Köppen climate classification as a warm-summer humid continental climate (Köppen climate classification: Dsb).

 Demographics

-A majority of the population are Hazaras with Kuchis or Pashtun nomads.
-The area has been a site of Kuchi-Hazara conflict.
+A majority of the population are Hazaras with some Kochis (Pashtun nomads).
+The area has been a site of Hazara-Kochi conflict.

+The majority Hazara population of Behsud is from the Behsudi tribe.

 Maidan Wardak is a mountainous province which contains a diverse population.
 Hazaras are occupying the northern and western while Durrani Pashutans and Ghilzai are inhabiting the southern part of the province.

 The ethnic composition of Behsud is mostly Hazaras.
 Both districts have 95% of Hazaras and 18 different tribes who get elected as leaders of Shura.

-The Conflict Between Hazara's and Kochi's in Behsud
+The Conflict Between Hazaras and Kochis in Behsud

-The battle between Hazaras and Kuchis in Wardak province dates back to Abdur Rahman Khan's dictatorship at the close of the nineteenth century, and the state's policy of securing control of Afghanistan's Hazara-dominated central provinces (Hazarajat).
+The battle between Hazaras and Kochis in Maidan Wardak province dates back to Abdur Rahman's dictatorship at the close of the nineteenth century, and the state's policy of securing control of Afghanistan's Hazara-dominated central provinces (Hazarajat).

+This is also a series on the Kuchi-hazara conflicts.

 Before Abdur Rahman took control of Afghanistan, the Hazara people in the country's central regions were reasonably self-sufficient.
-Many Hazaras were slaughtered or forced to flee the area under his reign, while Kuchis aligned with Abdur Rahaman were granted grazing rights in the area.
+Many Hazaras were slaughtered or forced to flee the area under his reign, while Kuchis aligned with Abdur Rahman were granted grazing rights in the area.

 The Hazaras were later permitted to return to these lands under Habibullah Khan's administration, for a variety of reasons, one of which being that the Kochis, who had previously been granted permission to utilize the land, notified the authorities that they were unable to cultivate it.
 As a result, Kochi's rights were taken away by the PDPA rule, but they were reestablished by the Taliban regime.

 Since 2007, the conflict between these two groups has intensified, with periodic violent attacks, particularly in the two districts of Behsud, Maidan Wardak province.
 In the years 2007, 2008, and 2010, around ten persons were killed, according to reports.
 Furthermore, significant material damage and numerous thefts have been observed.
 It's also worth noting that according to a UNHCR email from 2010, more than 1800 households were forced to leave the region in May 2010.

+Establishment of a Mediation Council (April 2022): In an effort to address the longstanding disputes between the Hazara and Kuchi communities in Maidan Wardak Province, a 20-member council was formed under the directive of Governor Mohammad Amin Omar.
+This council, led by Syed Hashim Jawadi Balkhabi and based in Behsud, aims to find comprehensive solutions to the conflicts between the two groups.

+Despite this initiative, underlying tensions remain unresolved.
+Periodic confrontations have continued to occur during seasonal Kuchi migrations, though detailed and verified reports specific to Behsud since 2022 are limited.